wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/4-templates.md

 ### Web template attributes

-Web template is a very simple entity with only the following attributes available.
+Web template is a simple entity with only the following attributes available.

 - **Name**.
 When template is included in other content, or extended by other templates, it is referred to by this name.
 - **Source**.
 The source content of the template.
 It can be a static text, HTML fragment, or, most often, a layout using Liquid.